 Stuck between delays from the coronavirus pandemic and the Trump administration’s instruction to still complete the count on time, the bureau is working on a compressed timeline to wrap up field operations and process the data.

-Chris Mihm, the managing director of the strategic issues team at the Government Accountability Office, told the committee Thursday that the bureau faces “an enormous challenge” completing the 2020 count on time with a level of data quality on par with previous decennial counts.
+Chris Mihm, the managing director of the strategic issues team at the Government Accountability Office, told the House Oversight and Reform Thursday that the bureau faces “an enormous challenge” completing the 2020 count on time with a level of data quality on par with previous decennial counts.

 “The Census Bureau will complete a census.
 The question, and the risk, is what will be lost.
 Will it be a less-than-historically acceptable count in terms of completeness and in terms of accuracy, and that’s a big worry that I think everyone faces,” Mihm said.